h5md/h5md/h5md.rst

 * Parallel issues

-  Altough not a specification in itself, one advantage of using HDF5 is the Parallel-HDF5 extension for MPI environments.
+  Although not a specification in itself, one advantage of using HDF5 is the Parallel-HDF5 extension for MPI environments.
 File written by parallel programs should be identical to programs written by serial programs.